inspire-eu-validation/view-service/iso-19128/at69-language-default.md

 * Send a GetCapabilities request without LANGUAGE parameter.

-    * Check that Titles and Abstracts fields are the same as default ones.

 * Send a GetCapabilities request with an invalid LANGUAGE parameter.

     * Check that Titles and Abstracts fields are the same as default ones.